peranakanfrancis/mary/content/en/home/skills.md

 active = true  # Activate this widget? true/false
 weight = 30  # Order that this section will appear.

-title = "Build relationship with God" subtitle = "Let God changes our heart, transforms our life, makes us more like Jesus"
+title = "How to live a Christian life" subtitle = "**You must love your neighbour as yourself. - Matthew 22:39**"

 # Showcase personal skills or business features.
 #